What is a Nurse?

 Some nurses find shift work in the traditional hospital setting challenging as it may affect work-life balance, but freelance nurse roles are actually available!

 At Homage, nurses get a wide array of opportunities and advantages.
 Most notably, you can take charge of your own schedule.
 As a Homage Nurse, you have the flexibility of deciding if you want to be a freelance, part-time, or full-time nurse.
 We also offer all our nurses a competitive salary package that corresponds to their knowledge, skillset, and experience.
 And interestingly, we do not hire in haste: we take into consideration your availability, preferences and specialisations to ensure that you are matched to the most suitable family or organisation.
-Learn more about the various nursing job opportunities at Homage and the process of becoming a nurse at Homage here.

 Nurses are life-savers.
 While it’s true that they don’t have the same scope of practice as doctors, they are actually the ones who spend the most time with patients and play a crucial role in making sure that they are receiving the most appropriate care to promote health, prevent diseases, and avoid complications.
 Indeed, it is one of the most fulfilling careers one can take.